Depain03/ParkingLot/README.md

 There are two types of users:

-The customers who want to park their cars
+The customers who want to park their cars.

 The admin of the parking lot who can do the searches.

 # Admin API's (Search)